juspay/juspay-sdk-integration-demo/README.md

 ### Contribution guidelines ###

-* So if you want to add any new product and/or platform. please follow the below steps.
+* If you want to add any new product and/or platform. please follow the below steps.

 1. All the code content of a particular platform of a product is kept in a branch "productName" + "-" + "platformName".
     Let suppose you are adding code for platform android in the product payment-page then the name of the branch will be payment-page-android